Finding a Lead Contractor

 If you are hiring a contractor for a renovation, repair or painting project, the contactor should follow lead safe work practices.
-All contractors that disturb painted surfaces in homes, daycares, and schools built before 1978 are required to be certified under the EPA Renovation, Repair, and Painting Rule (RRP).
+All contractors that disturb painted surfaces in homes, daycares, and schools built before 1978 are required to be certified under the EPA's Renovation, Repair, and Painting Program.
 For more information, see Home Renovation and Remodeling.

-The Nebraska Lead-Based Paint Program regulates lead paint consulting and abatement firms and activities.
+The Nebraska Lead-Based Paint Program regulates lead-based paint consulting and abatement firms and activities.
 Contact a licensed lead-based paint entity to:

-Have an assessment of the lead risk in your home
+Have an assessment of lead risks in your home

-Have lead-based paint hazards removed or abated from your home
+Have lead-based paint removed or abated from your home

 Licensed Lead-Based Paint Entities